-Atlantic City needs to think of itself as a destination.
+Atlantic City must think of itself as a destination

 This is an example of a failure all around.
 Think about it.
 Atlantic City is trying to reinvent itself once again.
 Have you heard this story before?
 I know I have.

 As the number of casinos in this world-famous resort is contracting once again, Atlantic City blames the decline in casino business on competitive pressures from legalized gaming (Atlantic City does not like to say gambling) in nearby states like Pennsylvania and Maryland.

 This is Atlantic City.
 World-famous beaches seemingly a mile wide.
 A boardwalk that seems to go on forever with its wide wooden walkway frames.
 Cool breezes from the ocean all summer long, Salt Water Taffy (“the original Salt Water Taffy, either James’s or Fralinger’s depending on whose claim you care to embrace) and Taylors Pork Roll.
 The scent of popcorn, peanuts and peppers and onions on every breeze.
 The sound of the waves and famous old hotels and institutions like Dock’s Oyster House.

 Yet the marketing folks at Atlantic City can’t compete with the likes of landlocked casinos in Pennsylvania and Maryland.
 New Jersey, in its arrogance, never invested in the town itself, leaving a decaying and dangerous neighborhood just a block away from the famous boardwalk and its glitzy casinos.